Amit021020/cloud-task-manager/README.md

-# Cloud Task Manager - DevOps Deployment Project
+# Cloud Task Manager – DevOps Deployment Project

 Overview

-Cloud Task Manager is a sample Flask application created to demonstrate a complete DevOps workflow.
-The primary focus of this project is not the application itself, but the infrastructure, automation, containerization, orchestration, and monitoring built around it.
+Cloud Task Manager is a sample Flask application designed to demonstrate an end-to-end DevOps workflow.
+The application itself is intentionally simple; the primary focus is on the surrounding infrastructure, automation, containerization, orchestration, and observability.

-The project showcases how an application can be containerized using Docker, deployed on Kubernetes, automated using GitHub Actions, and monitored with Prometheus and Grafana.
+This project demonstrates how a Flask application can be containerized with Docker, deployed to Kubernetes, automated via GitHub Actions, and monitored using Prometheus and Grafana.

 ⸻